2cld/hs-platform/docs/OrchestratorProblem.md

 3. How will the solution decide which end points should be classified as “connected” to the infected end-point.

 My summary of the question:

 What is the User interface mechanisim Hacker Strike should implement to regulate RansonShield App Process Blocker within an associated user group.

 So, as I look at this, I think the answer is:

 Use the Baseline Behavior Injector, where the user's 'acceptable' behavior is captured.
 In my head this is where all expectations should be exercised, resources and interconnects mapped.

+Your solutions lead me to think I don't know what the question is.

+1. "Network" should be defined via the "Baseline Behavior".
+2. "Shield" is blocking access to a resource.
+3. "Self-Healing" ?
+Wouldn't that be Baseline Behaviour Modification ?

+.... well I think I'm lost

 Notes:
 The new diagram with numbered lables.